 How To Create Service Chatbots On Outgrow

-Let’s give you a quick idea of what a service chatbot is.
-You can automate a few initial steps (or ANYTHING for that matter) of communicating with a potential or existing client with a service chatbot.
+Let’s give you a quick idea of what service chatbots is.
+You can automate a few initial steps (or ANYTHING for that matter) of communicating with a potential or existing client with service chatbots.
 These typically aid service-based businesses.
 In other words, your executives typically have to answer the same questions every single day.
 They can be queries regarding the service, pricing, location, etc. With a chatbot, the lead gets her queries resolved instantly.
 Therefore, a chatbot is far more effective in retaining more leads.

 Log into your account and select the ‘Chatbot’ content type.

 For the purpose of this blog post, we’ll walk you through an ‘Outsourcing Service Chatbot’.
 However, the possibilities of a service chatbots are endless.

 How to Create an Outsource Services Chatbot On Outgrow:

 The purpose of this bot is to ask the users very basic questions about the details of their hiring needs and ask for their lead information.
 Consequently, when the agent calls them later, he’d have a basic idea about the requirements of the potential client and can lead the call in a better way.

 1) Welcome Screen (optional):